-Our blog, Golden Gate Birder, features occasional reviews of local birding hotspots.
+Our blog, Golden Gate Birder, features occasional reviews by our members of their favorite local birding hotspots.
 Click the following links to read about:

 - Fort Mason (San Francisco)

 - El Polin Spring in the Presidio (San Francisco)

 - John McLaren Park (San Francisco)

 - Glen Canyon Park (San Francisco)

 - Heron’s Head Park (San Francisco)

 - Sausal Creek (Oakland)

 - Middle Harbor Shoreline (Oakland)

 - Cesar Chavez Park (Berkeley)